 Francis House Children's Hospice

 Francis House Children’s Hospice offers the families of very sick children a respite from their role as carers and gives the children a loving home from home.
-Each year knitted chicks are made to help raise funds.
+Each year for Easter knitted chicks are made to help raise funds.

 Knit for Syria